-Create a chunky frame out of cabinets, like this white framed kitchen design with wooden inset.
+Create a chunky frame out of cabinets, like this white framed kitchen design with a wooden inset.

 Create a party piece.
 The wine cooler that towers the full height of this black kitchen is certain to keep guests entertained!

-A boxy plant holder fringes this L-shaped kitchen with island.
-LED illuminated shelves brighten a wooden feature wall.
+A boxy plant holder fringes this L-shaped kitchen with an island.
+LED illuminated shelves to brighten a wooden feature wall.

 A large potted plant makes a natural divide between the kitchen and dining spot.

-Use pattern to make the most of small spaces.
+Use patterns to make the most of small spaces.

-Open shelving units and colour blocks make an interesting scheme.
+Open shelving units and color blocks make an interesting scheme.

 Minimalist kitchens can sink away into the walls with handle-free slab fronted units.

-Even just a few special tiles can bring a new energy a plain white kitchen.
+Even just a few special tiles can bring a new energy to a plain white kitchen.

 An open shelf occupies one wall, whilst closed cabinetry completes the other.
 The change keeps the small space looking airy and open, rather than overwhelmed with too many units.